 LOLO HOT SPRINGS

 Surrounded by the Lolo National Forest and 37 miles southwest of Missoula, Lolo Hot Springs is in a prime location for recreation and relaxation.
 These are the famed waters that Lewis and Clark soaked in 215 years ago.
-The indoor hot springs ranges from 102 to 106 degrees.
-Lolo Hot Springs also boasts a saloon frequented by live entertainment, a restaurant, affordable lodging and 350 miles of groomed snowmobile trails with on-site rental options.
+The indoor hot springs range from 102 to 106 degrees.
+Lolo Hot Springs also features a saloon with live music, a restaurant, affordable lodging and 350 miles of groomed snowmobile trails with on-site rental options.

 Related: Family Fun, Hot Springs, Hot Springs (town), Lolo, Outdoor Fun, Paradise, Water Fun, Winter Fun